cyrus2281/go-lang-course/complete-go.md

 6. **Cross-Platform**: Go is platform-independent, meaning Go programs can run on various operating systems like Linux, macOS, and Windows with minimal changes.

 #### Industries and Use Cases

 Go is widely used in various industries, particularly in cloud infrastructure, containerization, and distributed systems:

 1. **Cloud Services**: Platforms like **Kubernetes** (container orchestration) and **Docker** (containerization) are built with Go.
 2. **Web Development**: With its simplicity and performance, Go is increasingly used to build scalable web applications.
-3. **DevOps Tools**: Many modern DevOps tools (e.g., Terraform) are written in Go, due to its speed and ease of managing large codebases.
+3. **DevOps Tools**: Many modern DevOps tools (e.g., Terraform) are written in Go, due to its speed and ease of managing large code bases.

-### Go Installation
+### Section 3: Go Installation

 Before starting to code in Go, the first step is to install the Go programming language on your system.
 Go is cross-platform and can be installed on various operating systems such as Windows, macOS, and Linux.

 #### Step 1: Downloading Go

 To install Go, you’ll need to download the latest stable version of Go from the official website:

-1. Go to the official Go website: [https://golang.org/dl/](https://golang.org/dl/)
+1. Go to the official Go website: [https://go.dev/dl/](https://go.dev/dl/)
 2. Select the appropriate installer for your operating system:
    - **Windows**: `.msi` installer
    - **macOS**: `.pkg` installer